 A transfer or returning Fort Lewis College student who has not attended any college for at least five years (60 consecutive months) may apply for "academic renewal."
 Academic Renewal is defined as the elimination of the student's entire previous academic record, including credits earned and grade point average.
+If a petition is granted, the student's permanent record will denote "ACADEMIC RENEWAL APPROVED" with the date.
+Academic Renewal applies only to actions taken by Fort Lewis College.
+Other colleges may or may not accept the action of the Academic Renewal.
+Students granted academic renewal must meet all established College standards for satisfactory academic progress.

 Normally, a student applies for academic renewal as part of the admissions (new transfer students) or re-admissions (former FLC student) process.
-Under rare circumstances, an already admitted student may apply for academic renewal during the first year of resumed studies at Fort Lewis College.
+Under rare circumstances, an already admitted student may apply for academic renewal during the first year of resumed studies at FLC.
+Detailed information on the process for petitioning for academic renewal may be found on the Fort Lewis College web site.